-A student who has completed 12 or more quarters of full-time work in the same graduate program without advancing to candidacy for the Ph.D. is not considered to be making satisfactory progress.
-In such cases, the student will be recommended for dismissal or placed on probation until advancement is achieved.
-A student advanced to candidacy for more than nine quarters who has yet to complete his or her Ph.D. is not considered to be making satisfactory academic progress.
-Consult the Graduate Student Handbook for more information about academic progress, probation, dismissal, and the appeal process.
+A student who has completed twelve or more quarters of full-time work in the same graduate program without Advancing to Candidacy for the Ph.D. is not considered to be making satisfactory progress.
+In such cases, the student will be recommended for dismissal or placed on probation until Advancement is achieved.
+A student Advanced to Candidacy for more than nine quarters who has yet to complete his or her Ph.D. is not considered to be making satisfactory academic progress.
+Consult the Graduate Division's Graduate Student Handbook for more information about academic progress, probation, dismissal, and the appeal process.